manikantagangam/Helpdesk-Sentiment-Analysis/README.md

 4. Analyze Sentiment

 Click the "Record" button to start recording audio.
 Speak a message, and the prototype will display the sentiment analysis results.

+## Note

+This is a working prototype meant for demonstration purposes.
+The full project contains additional features and functionalities.
+This prototype serves as a simple example of how the sentiment analysis of incoming calls in a helpdesk setting could be implemented.